-There must be at least 5 but no more than 11 trustees elected by the voting members for terms of up to three years, including the Chair, Vice-Chair(s) and Treasurer.
+There must be at least 5 but no more than 11 trustees elected by the voting members for terms of up to three years, including the Chair and Treasurer.
 In addition, the trustees may co-opt up to 4 additional members.
 There is no restriction on who may be elected as a trustee.
-The board of trustees met six times in 2021, one face-to-face meeting and five online meetings.
+The board of trustees met five times in 2022, one face-to-face meeting and four online meetings.

-Julian Flitter of Goodman Jones LLP was reappointed in 2021 as the independent examiner for Eaquals.
+Julian Flitter of Goodman Jones LLP was reappointed in 2022 as the independent examiner for Eaguals.